BINF-3101/Lab4_Genome_Annotation/README.md

 cp /projects/class/binf3101_001/lab_4/funannotate.slurm .
 ```

 Below is what is in the funannotate.slurm script.
-If you use `cat funannotate.slurm` you will see the following commands.
+If you use `cat funannotate.slurm` you will see the following commands. _You do not need to run these commands_

 ```
 export GENEMARK_PATH="/apps/pkg/anaconda3/apps/genemark-4.72/gmes_linux_64/"

-module funannotate
+module load funannotate

 funannotate predict -i SRRXXXXXXX.masked.fa --species "SRRXXXXXXX" -o SRRXXXXXXX --cpus 4
 ```